znd4/znd4.github.io/_posts/2023-05-05-serimats-llms-are-mesa-optimizers.markdown

 The core concepts considered in the paper will likely be looked upon favorably by future AI researchers, but I will argue that, partially due to "grey swan" events that occurred shortly after its publication, [Risks from Learned Optimization](https://www.alignmentforum.org/s/r9tYkB2a8Fp4DN8yB), in its discussions of future research agendas, underestimates the possibility for behavioral research into then contemporary and near-future deep learninng models to lead the way, and generate valuable insights prior to significant advances in interpretability.
 Similarly, although Hubinger et al highlight uncertainties about the occurrence of mesa-optimizers and our ability to prevent them, due to both the previously mentioned surprises and their paper's lack of consideration AI governance concerns, Hubinger et al provide an overly certain conditional endorsement of research into preventing mesa-optimization.
-That being said, the lines of work endorsed in the paper -- building a "formal specification of optimization", developing interpretability techniques for understanding when an ML system is performing optimization, and considering the applicability of techniques from inverse reinforcement learning, among others -- will likely form the core of any solution to the problem of pseudo-alignment in mesa-optimizers.

 ### GPT-2 might have been a meta-optimizer.
 GPT-4 probably is